-Coupling of hydrodynamics and FEM with the CADFEM Extension Tribo-X inside ANSYS for simulation and optimization of journal bearing shafts and journal bearings.
+Coupling of hydrodynamics and FEM with the CADFEM Extension Tribo-X inside Ansys for simulation and optimization of journal bearing shafts.

 Highlights at a glance

 - Complete integration of journal bearing with Tribo-X in Ansys Workbench

 - Short run times despite the high level of detail

 - Taking into account elastic deformations of the bearing (EHD) and their effects on the gap geometry

 - Complete representation of the Stribeck curve by taking surface roughnesses into account